gdalle/events/2024-01-young-or-ml.md

-# Workshop for early-careed researchers in OR and ML
+# Workshop for early-career researchers in OR and ML

 ## Details